Entertaining Ideas

 Sweeten The Spread

 Now you'll need to balance out the dry and salty taste with something juicy.
 Mix fresh fruit for sweet flavor and beautiful color.
 Try blackberries, figs and cranberries.
-Finish it off with some crunch, like pistachios, dried apricots, salted almonds and more.
+For added textures and flavor, consider adding a small pile of Marcona almonds or walnuts to give your cheese board a satisfying crunch and a touch of richness.
 It's the perfect finger food for your guests to grab and chat at the same time.

 Pour Some Wine